 Your PCP is listed on the front of your Blue Cross and Blue Shield of New Mexico (BCBSNM) member ID card or you can find it when you log in to your Blue Access for MembersSM account.
 If you’re new to HMOs and need a new doctor, view our helpful hints for finding a new doctor.

-Can I change my PCP?
+How do I Change my PCP?

-Of course!
 You can change your PCP at any time, except if you are hospitalized or in the 2nd or 3rd trimester of pregnancy.

 - Log in to Blue Access for Members